-When you have Carpal Tunnel Syndrome, common symptoms include pain and weakness in the hand and wrist area that often results in numbness or tingling radiating up to the forearm.
+When you have CTS, common symptoms include pain and weakness in the hand and wrist area that often results in numbness or tingling radiating up to the forearm.
 More specifically, the palm of your hand, thumb, middle fingers and index fingers feel the bulk of the discomfort.
-Many Carpal Tunnel Syndrome sufferers feel as though their hands and fingers are swollen and puffy, even though no swelling is evident.
+Many CTS sufferers feel as though their hands and fingers are swollen and puffy, even though no swelling is evident.

 Carpal Tunnel Syndrome can make it difficult to form a fist, affect grip strength and cause muscle wasting at the base of the thumb.
 Some Carpal Tunnel Syndrome sufferers lose sensation in their hands and are no longer able to distinguish between hot and cold.

 Some people have a higher likelihood of developing CTS because they have smaller carpal tunnels in their wrists than others.
 Smaller tunnels increase the likelihood of nerve compression, increasing the risk of CTS.
 When diagnosing Carpal Tunnel Syndrome, your Downtown Miami/Sunrise FL chiropractor will give you a physical examination to see if your symptoms fall in line with the injury.
 You’ll be asked to perform some rudimentary wrist exercises and they may try some specific pressure and compression tests to test the sensitivity of the nerve.
 You might also be required to have an x-ray or other imaging tests to rule out other wrist injuries or conditions.

 Getting Treatment In Sunrise and Downtown Miami, FL